kbengine/kbengine.github.com/docs/startup_shutdown.md

 		For example: gameserver-A and gameserver-B items in the database storage of ID are generated using genUUID64, so when the composite service can merge the data directly to a table.

-	(Note: if there is no incidental parameters when starting, the process will generate a random CID, grouporder and globalorder can be obtained from the kbmachine.)
+	(Note: if there is no incidental parameters when starting, the process will generate a random CID, grouporder and globalorder can be obtained from the machine.)